Donald Malarkey: Later years

 Malarkey returned to the University of Oregon in 1946 to complete his degree.
 He was a member of the Sigma Nu fraternity (Gamma Zeta).
 While attending the university, he met and became engaged to Irene Moor (1926–2006) of Portland.
-They were married on 19 June 1948.
+They married on 19 June 1948.
 Malarkey graduated in 1949 with a bachelor's degree in business.
 The couple lived in Astoria, Oregon, where Malarkey became the sales manager for Lovell Auto Company.
 During this time, he ran for the position of County Commissioner of Clatsop County, Oregon, and was elected in 1954.
 The family moved to Portland, Oregon, where Malarkey worked as an insurance and real estate agent.

 Malarkey and his wife Irene had four children, a son, Michael and three daughters, Martha, Sharon, and Marianne.
 Irene died in April 2006 of breast cancer.

 In 1987, Malarkey was introduced to author and University of New Orleans Professor of History Stephen Ambrose at an Easy Company reunion in New Orleans.
 In 1989, Malarkey traveled with Ambrose and other members of Easy Company, including Richard Winters and Carwood Lipton, to various sites where they had fought in Europe.
 The oral history and first-person recollections that Malarkey and the others provided became the basis for Ambrose's book Band of Brothers, which was published in 1992.
 During Ambrose's collection of anecdotal information for the book, Malarkey told of the saga of the Niland brothers of Tonawanda, New York, how two had died on D-Day and another was presumed killed.
 Fritz, one of the four Niland brothers, was close friends with Malarkey's best friend and fellow Easy Company member Sergeant Warren H. "Skip" Muck who was from the same town as the Nilands.
 This episode was the impetus for the screenplay of Saving Private Ryan.

 Malarkey lived in Salem, Oregon, and formerly spoke extensively to high school and college students and other groups on his Easy Company experiences.
 He traveled with the USO to Army posts and hospitals in the United States and Europe, where he met with soldiers wounded in the Iraq War.
 In 2005, he appeared in an advertisement urging repeal of the estate tax.
 In 2012, Malarkey retired from public speaking events.

 Following the death of Sergeant Paul Rogers on March 16, 2015, Malarkey became the oldest surviving member of Easy Company.
-Malarkey died on September 30, 2017, of age-related causes.
+Malarkey died on September 30, 2017 in Salem, Oregon, of age-related causes.
 He was interred at Willamette National Cemetery.